-Pledges of Allegiance and a Minute of Silence
+Pledges of Allegiance and a Minute of Silence (All Grade Levels)

 Each school day, students will recite the Pledge of Allegiance to the U.S. flag and the Pledge of Allegiance to the Texas flag.
 Parents may submit a written request to the principal to excuse their child from reciting a pledge.
-[See Reciting the Pledges to the U.S. and Texas Flags]
+[See Reciting the Pledges to the U.S. and Texas Flags on page 17.]